211 Palm Beach/Treasure Coast

 Caridad Center, Inc.

-For personal protection equipment, test kits, and pharmaceuticals supplies for clients and frontline staff working to address the COVID-19 crisis.
+For personal protection equipment, test kits, and pharmaceuticals supplies for clients and frontline staff.

 Caridad Center, Inc.